What is an Accounting Method?

 Cash basis accounting is relatively easy to implement; hence, it is commonly used by small businesses.
 The cash method does not conform to the conventions of Generally Accepted Accounting Principles (GAAP).
 Under the cash method, financial transactions are not recorded until they are actually realized.

-Conversely, under the accrual accounting method, income is recorded when payment is received, while expenses are entered in books of accounts when a bill is settled.
+For example, income is recorded when payment is received, while expenses are entered in books of accounts when a bill is settled.
 Financial statements prepared under the cash accounting basis contain information about the sources of cash during the tax period, how the cash was used, as well as the cash balances at the date of reporting.
 Additional information about liabilities may be contained in the notes to the financial statements.

 Although the cash accounting method is most appropriate for sole proprietorships and small businesses, it also used to manage personal finances up to a specific limit.
-For example, if annual sales that a business realizes are more than $5 million, the Internal Revenue Service (IRS) dictates that it uses the accrual method of accounting.
+For example, if annual sales that a business realizes are more than $5 million, the Internal Revenue Service (IRS) dictates that it must use the accrual method of accounting.

 2. Accrual accounting method